AdobeDocs/aep-mobile-sdkdocs/src/pages/home/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

 **Migrate to latest Mobile SDKs for iOS**<br/>If you are currently using the Objective-C (ACP-prefix) libraries, please see the [Migrating to latest Mobile SDKs for iOS](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-swift/) guide for next steps.<br/>The latest Mobile SDK for iOS supports iOS 11 or later; requires Swift 5.1 or newer and Xcode 14.1 or newer.
-In addition to **CocoaPods**, **Swift Package Manager (SPM)**, and XCFramework installation option is supported with the latest iOS Swift SDKs!
+In addition to **CocoaPods**, **Swift Package Manager (SPM)**, and XCFramework installation options are supported with the latest iOS Swift SDKs!
 Find more details at the GitHub links below.

 | Extension | tvOS | App Extension | CocoaPods | GitHub |
 |---|---|---|---|---|